HibiscusMC/docs/docs/hmcwraps/setup.md

 The plugin has native support for ItemsAdder to replace certain items by the ones ItemsAdder provides.
 The plugin supports putting the key (e.g. `itemsadder:tree:apple`) in any `id` field of any item.

+## Nexo

+Just like ItemsAdder, HMCWraps has native support for Nexo to replace items with Nexo items.
+The plugin supports putting the key (e.g. `nexo:apple`) in any `id` field of any item.

 ## Oraxen

-Just like ItemsAdder, HMCWraps has native support for Oraxen to replace items with Oraxen items.
+Similarily to Nexo and ItemsAdder, HMCWraps has native support for Oraxen to replace items with Oraxen items.
-The plugin supports putting the key (e.g. `oraxen:apple`) in any `id` field of y item.
+The plugin supports putting the key (e.g. `oraxen:apple`) in any `id` field of any item.

 ## Post Installation